zriyansh/signoz.io/blog/2022-06-10-opentelemetry-php.md

 **Step 5: Running the PHP application**

 Run your PHP application with the following command: <br>
-Make sure you cd to the src directory to run the below command:
+Make sure you cd into the src directory of sample-php-app to run the below command:

 ```go
 php 1-getting-started-console-exporter.php